For my little princess…..may you have sweet dreams in your castle for many, many nights.

 It took us a week to complete and cost us approx. $350.
 It was a blast, exhausting, wonderful, frustrating and I am SO proud of taking it on!!

 I only had a couple of issues along the way.
 Really all just from my inexperience though.
-Screwing things together wrong, re-cutting pieces of wood, and many trips to Home Depot. (so glad it’s only 3 miles away) My tip for you….buy the biggest bucket of Wood filler they have.
+My biggest tip for you would be to buy the biggest bucket of Wood filler they have.
 I underestimated how much I was going to need filling the pocket screw holes.
 I can’t believe I actually know what a pocket screw is now….and how to use that tool

-If anyone is interested in getting adventurous, I got the plans for the Playhouse Loft with Stairs at Ana-White’s website Here is the PDF Version as well !!
-Then I adjusted to make it fit her full size bed. (which added 15 inches to the width.
+I got these plans for the Playhouse Loft with Stairs at Ana-White’s website Here is the PDF Version as well !!
+Then I adjusted to make it fit her full size bed. , which added 15 inches to the width.
 (SEE BELOW for my changes).
 That did add extra calculating for me….the wood amounts and spacing, etc.

 Ana-White is a very inspiring!
 There is just no telling what else I may take on.
 I’m thinking the farmhouse bed for me and hubby!